Spotlight on Youth

 'The combination of youth and innovation has the potential to create solutions to development challenges and to transform societies.’

 — Helen Clark, Administrator, UNDP

 The United Nations Secretary-General Ban Ki-Moon has made working with and for young people one of the top priorities in his Five-year Action Agenda.
 For UNDP, the full involvement of young men and women in participatory processes is vital to achieving sustainable human development.
 In 2012, UNDP embarked simultaneously on consultations on the post-2015 development framework, on the preparation of its new Strategic Plan for 2014-2017 and on the preparation of its first organization wide strategy to inform on-going and future programming and policy development on youth.

 Join the discussion on Twitter: #undp4youth

-The new report reveals that although the majority of Somali youth believe they have a right to education and to decent work, they feel disempowered by multiple structural barriers which have created a high level of frustration and discontentment among young people.
-Therefore, radical shifts in policies and attitudes are needed in order to empower and place them at the core of the development agenda.
+Although the majority of Somali youth believe they have a right to education and decent work, they feel disempowered by multiple structural barriers.
+Radical shifts in policies and attitudes are needed to empower and place them at the core of the development agenda.